spoddutur/spark-notes/rebroadcast_a_broadcast_variable.md

 - Not think about updating broadcast variable
 - Instead, think of collecting changes to the reference data at one place i.e., at driver node and compute it in a distributed fashion.

 You still have a requirement to use the update reference-data?
-Check out Part-2 where am going to demo ways to weave updated reference-data with input-stream..
+Check out my blog on [Weaving a changing broadcast variable with input stream](https://spoddutur.github.io/spark-notes/weaving_a_changing_broadcast_variable) where am going to demo ways to do it..